terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_instance_v2.md

 * `vendor_options` - (Optional) Map of additional vendor-specific options.
     Supported options are described below.

+* `hypervisor_hostname` - (Optional) Specifies the exact hypervisor hostname on which to create the instance.
+When provided, this parameter is included in the request to Nova, directing the scheduler to launch the instance on the specified host.
+Note: This option requires administrative privileges and a Nova microversion of 2.74 or later.
+Changing this value forces a new instance to be created.

 The `network` block supports:

 * `uuid` - (Required unless `port`  or `name` is provided) The network UUID to